 The Air Force command and control element for Operation IRAQI FREEDOM was the Combined Force Air Component Commander (CFACC), Lt.
 General T. Michael Moseley, who had overseen operations in Afghanistan.
 The primary political goal of Operation IRAQI FREEDOM was to create "a stable Iraq, with its territorial integrity intact and a broad based government that renounces WMD development and use, and no longer supports terrorism or threatens its neighbors."
 Based on that primary objective, the combined force commander' s top three objectives were to "defeat or compel capitulation of Iraqi forces, neutralize regime leadership, and neutralize Iraqi theater ballistic missile/WMD delivery systems."
 Although Operations NORTHERN WATCH and SOUTHERN WATCH had significantly degraded the Iraqi air defense system and the Iraqi Air Force had essentially ceased to exist, planners remained concerned with Iraqi Air Defenses.
 Indeed, during the initial invasion of Iraq, the Air Force noted more than 1,000 anti-aircraft artillery (AAA) firings, and more than 1,600 surface to air missile (SAM) launches.
 During the same period, however, the Air Force lost just one A-10 to enemy fire and two Air Mobility Command (AMC) aircraft suffered SAM strikes out of 236 attempts.
 The first air operation of Operation IRAQI FREEDOM was a psychological operation leaflet drop on 9 March 2003.
 The leaflets urged non-interference and stressed coalition support for the Iraqi people.

 On the evening March 19, 2003, one day prior to the onset of combat operations, Air Force F-117 stealth fighters struck the Dora Farms complex southwest of Baghdad based on intelligence that Saddam Hussein was in the area.
 Unfortunately, the attack was not successful.
 Combat operations began the next day and the USAF participated in air strikes on key targets in and around Baghdad, launching more than 1,700 coalition air sorties and missile launches against Iraq.
 Similar to Operation ENDURING FREEDOM, during the first six weeks of operations 68 percent of weapons employed were precision guided munitions.
-Additionally, on March 26, 2003, C-130 and C-17 aircraft dropped nearly 1,000 paratroopers of the 173d Airborne Brigade onto Bashur airfield near Erbil in Northern Iraq.
+Because Turkey refused to allow the Air Force to use its air bases to deliver troops and supplies into Northern Iraq, Coalition Forces needed an airfield in Iraq.
+On March 26, 2003, C-130 and C-17 aircraft dropped nearly 1,000 paratroopers of the 173rd Airborne Brigade as well as members of the Air Force's 86th Contingency Response Group onto Bashur airfield near Erbil in Northern Iraq to help secure the airfield.
 That marked the first time that the C-17 had been used in a combat airdrop.
-The mission took place because Turkey refused to allow the Air Force to use its air bases to deliver troops and supplies into northern Iraq, necessitating the capture of the airfield.
 On April 6, 2003, CENTAF leadership declared air supremacy over all of Iraq and on April 16, 2003, the first humanitarian relief flight landed at Bashur airfield.

 Coalition Air Forces flew nearly 1,000 Intelligence, Surveillance, and Reconnaissance (ISR) sorties during the initial weeks of Operation IRAQI FREEDOM, collecting 42,000 battlefield images and more than 3,000 hours of full motion video.
 As of April 30, 2003, coalition air forces numbered 1,801 aircraft, 863 of which were U.S. Air Force fighters, bombers, tankers, special operations and rescue aircraft, transport aircraft, and ISR and command and control aircraft.
 In the first six weeks, coalition air forces flew more than 41,000 sorties and the USAF accounted for more than 24,000 of the total.
 Likewise, Air Force C-130 aircraft transported over 12,000 short tons of materiel during the initial stages of the operation, while Air Force tankers flew more than 6,000 sorties and disbursed more than 376 million pounds of fuel.
 At the end of April 2003, the Air Force had approximately 54,955 active duty personnel in Iraq, 2,084 Air Force Reserve personnel, and 7,207 members of the Air National Guard.
 In addition, the Civil Reserve Air Fleet (CRAF) was called upon for only the second time in its history (the first had been during Operations DESERT SHIELD and DESERT STORM).
 Although only active for four months, the CRAF moved nearly 100,000 troops to the Area of Operations (AOR).